-Full Tilt used to subject the wide-body foot to a flimsy bathtub called the Booter, but last season the high-volume foot was treated to a new wide shell called Evolution.
+Full Tilt used to subject the wide-body foot to a flimsy bathtub called the Booter, but two years ago the high-volume foot was treated to a new wide shell called Evolution.
 The Evolution retains Full Tilt’s 3-piece architecture but uses a vastly improved buckle system that’s half-cable, half traditional buckle.
-The men’s Evolution models are dubbed Descendants, available in a stout 8 flex, a standard 6 flex and a 4-flex that’s aimed at the lightweight tweener who’s working on his pipe and park chops.
-The Descendants are the best collection of high volume boots ever offered by Full Tilt.
+The men’s Evolution models are dubbed Descendants, available in a stout 8 flex, a standard 6 flex and a 4-flex that’s aimed at the lightweight

 Full Tilt didn’t stray far from their Original formula when they concocted the Soul, a similarly narrow-lasted shell with a touch more toe radius and high-traction, replaceable rubber soles.
-The Soul shell forms the foundation for Full Tilt’s stiffest tongue in the new 10-flex First Chair, and serves the same function for the slightly softer First Chair 8 and 6.
-Because Full Tilt’s signature ribbed tongue remains elastic in all its iterations, even the burly First Chair 10 has a high flex range, ideal for landing toxic airs.
-A shock-absorbing boot board also helps to dissipate the shock created by dropping out of the sky from four stories high.
-The First Chair 8 has all the same features in a slightly more forgiving flex.
+The Soul shell forms the foundation for Full Tilt’s stiffest tongue in the First Chair 10, and serves the same function for the slightly softer First Chair 8 and 6.
+Because Full Tilt’s signature ribbed tongue remains elastic in all its iterations, even the burly First

-Women’s models that use the Evolution shell as their foundation, the Plush 6 and Plush 4 provide plenty of room for the high volume fem foot, but with more built-in support than the Mary Jane’s they replaced.
+Women’s models that use the Evolution shell as their foundation, the Plush 6 and Plush 4 provide plenty of room for the high volume fem foot, but with more built-in support than the Mary Jane’s they replaced a year ago.
 The Plush 6 has a functional forward lean adjustment to help women dial in their stance and comes with a Plush wrap liner that warms you up just looking at it.
-The Plush 4 uses a normal-tongue, Classic liner and a softer-flexing, external ribbed tongue with the same shell as the 6.
+The Plush 4 uses

-All the hubbub about heat-molding technology – wonderful as it is – tends to obscure the built-in virtues of the shell being heated.
+All the hub-bub about heat-molding technology – wonderful as it is – tends to obscure the built-in virtues of the shell being heated.
 In the case of the new Advant Edge, such oversight misses what makes these boots perform like training wheels for intermediate skiers.
-Advant Edge shells are bi-material, with a stiffer rear and base and more supple and adaptable front, which rises all the way up the tongue, creating instant contact when the skier initiates forward pressure.
-The top of the front panels are soft, so the skier can shift weight forward effortlessly; once the skier is in an athletic stance, the cuff’s resistance kicks in and normal energy transmission takes over.
-All Advant Edge models feature one of the greatest ideas ever to adorn a boot, the Double Power lever.
-A discretely integrated, spring-loaded lever inside both cuff buckles extends the latch length, automatically multiplying buckling power.
+Advant Edge shells are bi-material, with a stiffer rear and base and more supple and adaptable front, which rises all the way up the tongue, creating instant contact when the

 The central feature from which the Spyne derives its name is the Powerfuse Spyne, a carbon exoskeleton that adds rigidity in the rear, allowing the rest of the boot structure to be a more effective shock absorber.
 This is a design element that, in conjunction with the Energy Interlock that controls the rivet-less rear connection between shell and cuff, makes the K2’s particularly well suited to charging through the irregular terrain features and broken snow conditions that prevail off piste.